 There is nothing transformative.
 But by excluding a few items that we think are apocryphal and improving the texts for some important letters and understanding the context better, we think there will be a lot of small things that cumulatively will make quite a difference – how much will only be realised when I complete my new biography based on the new edition in 2015 or 2016.

-What was the most difficult problem encountered by your researchers.
+What was the most difficult problem encountered by your researchers?

-A high proportion of Cromwell’s letters and speeches exist not in autograph but in multiple early copies – especially for the late 1640s and early 1650s when we have multiple print versions of each letter but no manuscript.
-And most the speeches he made to his Parliaments are in multiple copies from different scribes.
+A high proportion of Cromwell’s letters and speeches exist not in autographs but in multiple early copies – especially for the late 1640s and early 1650s when we have multiple print versions of each letter but no manuscript.
+And most of the speeches he made to his Parliaments are in multiple copies from different scribes.
 Stabilising those texts has been rewarding but difficult.

-We will publishing three volumes of ‘texts’, each writing or speech with a contextual headnote and normal footnotes saying who people are, noting major differences between the various versions etc. And there will be two companion volumes – one a set of essays on the edition (Cromwell’s handwriting, why some things survive and others don’t and exploring the reliability of texts which are not autographs etc.) and one a set of interpretative essays by a range of scholars as they work with the new edition – Cromwell’s faith, his politics, his relations with his family, with the Army, with Parliament etc.).
+We will publish three volumes of ‘texts’, each writing or speech with a contextual headnote and normal footnotes saying who people are, noting major differences between the various versions etc. And there will be two companion volumes – one a set of essays on the edition (Cromwell’s handwriting, why some things survive and others don’t and exploring the reliability of texts which are not autographs etc.) and one a set of interpretative essays by a range of scholars as they work with the new edition – Cromwell’s faith, his politics, his relations with his family, with the Army, with Parliament etc.).
 We think this will make the edition much more reliable than earlier ones, much more usable and much more useful